Biden speaks of racial ‘open wound,’ contrasting with Trump

 “The original sin of this country still stains our nation today,” Biden, the presumptive Democratic presidential nominee, said in remarks broadcast from his home in Wilmington, Delaware.
 “It’s time for us to take a hard look at uncomfortable truths.”

-The president later said that he too had spoken with Floyd’s family and called them “terrific people.”

-Trump initially condemned police actions in Floyd’s death, but later agitated the unrest by tweeting that protesters could be met with violent police resistance.
-He has also escalated an ongoing battle with Twitter, which flagged his post for possibly inciting violence.
+Trump initially condemned police actions in Floyd’s death but later agitated the unrest by tweeting that protesters could be met with violent police resistance.
+He threatened to take action to bring Minneapolis “under control,” called violent protesters outraged by the killing “thugs” and revived a civil-rights-era phrase fraught with racist overtones.

-“America is on fire,” Rep. Val Demings, a Florida Democrat who is a potential running mate for Biden, said in an interview Friday.
-“And this president is standing there with gasoline.
-He is dangerous.
-He’s destructive, he’s dangerous and he can’t even rise to this occasion.”
+“When the looting starts, the shooting starts,” Trump wrote in a tweet that was flagged by Twitter as violating rules against “glorifying violence.”
+The White House said the president “did not glorify violence.
+He clearly condemned it.”

+By Friday afternoon, Trump sought to acknowledge the shocking circumstances of Floyd’s death while commending law enforcement.

+“He was in tremendous pain, obviously, and couldn’t breathe,” the president said of Floyd.
+“It was a very, very sad thing for me to see it.
+We also know that most policemen, you see the great job they do.”

-Without mentioning him by name, Biden made clear he would approach the presidency differently than Trump has.
+Biden, without mentioning Trump by name, made clear he would approach the presidency differently.

 “This is no time for incendiary tweets.
 This is no time to encourage violence,” Biden said.
 “This is a national crisis, and we need real leadership right now.
 Leadership that will bring everyone to the table so we can take measures to root out systemic racism.”